Learning to Extend Molecular Scaffolds with Structural Motifs: Training and Inference

 Due to a very large design space of GNNs, we performed only limited hyperparameter tuning during preliminary experiments.
 In our experience, improving the modeling (e.g. changing the motif vocabulary or generation order) tends to have a larger impact than tuning low-level GNN architectural choices.
 For hyperparameters describing the expressiveness of the model, such as the number of layers or hidden representation size, we set them to reasonably high values, which is feasible as our model is very efficient to train.
 We did not make an attempt to reduce model size; it is likely that a smaller model would give equivalent downstream performance.

-One parameter that we found to be tricky to tune is the $\beta$ coefficient that weighs the $\mathcal{L}_{prior}$ term of the VAE loss.
-An additional complication stems from the fact that we compute $\mathcal{L}_{rec}$ as an average over the generation steps, instead of a sum.
-While we made this design choice to make the loss scaling robust to training steps subsampling (i.e. $\beta$ does not have to be adjusted if we use only a subset of steps at training time), it led to decreased robustness when \emph{the difficulty of an average step} varies between experiments.
-Concretely, when a larger motif vocabulary is used, generating a molecule entails fewer steps, but those steps are harder on average, since the underlying classification tasks need to distinguish between more classes.
-In preliminary experiments, we noticed the optimal value of $\beta$ increases with vocabulary size, very closely following a logarithmic trend: doubling the motif vocabulary size translated to the optimum $\beta$ increasing by $0.005$.
-For the smallest vocabulary sizes (up to 32) we used $\beta = 0.01$, and then followed the logarithmic trend described here.
-Note that, due to the differences in the loss definitions, our value of $\beta$ is not directly comparable to other $\beta$-VAE works.
+\looseness=-1 One parameter that we found to be tricky to tune is the $\lambda_{prior}$ coefficient that weighs the $\mathcal{L}_{prior}$ loss term.
+An additional complication stems from the fact that we compute $\mathcal{L}_{rec}$ as an average over the generation steps instead of a sum.
+While we made this design choice to make the loss scaling robust to training steps subsampling (i.e. $\lambda_{prior}$ does not have to be adjusted if we use only a subset of steps at training time), it led to decreased robustness when \emph{the difficulty of an average step} varies between experiments.
+Concretely, when a larger motif vocabulary is used, generating a molecule entails fewer steps, but those steps are harder on average, since the underlying classification tasks distinguish between more classes.
+In preliminary experiments, we noticed the optimal value of $\lambda_{prior}$ increased with vocabulary size, closely following a logarithmic trend: doubling the motif vocabulary size translated to the optimum $\lambda_{prior}$ increasing by $0.005$.
+For vocabulary sizes up to $32$ we used $\lambda_{prior} = 0.01$, and then followed the logarithmic trend described here.
+Note that, due to differences in the loss definitions, our value of $\lambda_{prior}$ is not directly comparable to the values for $\beta$ in $\beta$-VAE works.

+Finally, varying the generation order and the size of the motif vocabulary explores different performance trade-offs depending on the downstream task.
+For all optimization benchmarks in Section~\ref{sect:experiments} we used $128$ motifs; moreover, we chose the BFS order with a random starting point for unconstrained optimization, and the fully random order for scaffold-constrained optimization.

-\subsection{Software and hardware}
+\subsection{Software and Hardware}

 We performed all experiments on a single GPU.
-For all measurements in Table 1, we used a machine with a single Tesla K80 GPU.
+For all measurements in Table~\ref{tab:speed}, we used a machine with a single Tesla K80 GPU.
+Our own implementations (MoLeR, CGVAE) are based on TensorFlow~2~\citep{tensorflow}, while the models of~\citet{jin2018junction,jin2020hierarchical} (JT-VAE, HierVAE) use PyTorch~\citep{pytorch}.